leongjs98/portfolio_blog/content/_index.md

 ## Web Development Experiences

 As an experienced full-stack web developer, I know the website development cycle like the palm of my hand.
-I did many work in designing and developing the front-end (i.e. how a website looks), but my expertise lies in backend development, handling the logical operations behind the scene.
+I have done many projects in designing and developing the front-end (i.e. how a website looks), but my expertise lies in backend development, handling the logical operations behind the scene.

 I also have extensive knowledge in hosting and maintenance on Linux servers.
-I have helped clients to host and maintain most of their websites on servers.
+I have helped clients to host and maintain most of their websites.

 {{< article link="/projects/" >}}